 Colonial Penn offers a variety of life insurance options that combine simplified underwriting with a limited death benefit.
 They’re ideal for people who don’t need a large payout — perhaps just enough to cover funeral costs — and would typically have difficulty purchasing coverage elsewhere due to age or medical history.
 Colonial Penn sells life insurance to customers between 18 to 85 years old.

 Colonial Penn offers two types of life insurance products: term and whole life.
 None of their life insurance policies require a medical exam, but there are a few health questions to answer to see if you are eligible for coverage.
-Their renewable term life insurance policy offers the chance to renew up to age 90, based on your current age at renewal.
+Their renewable term life insurance policy allows you to renew up to age 90, based on your current age at renewal.
 People over 40 can get whole life insurance with the Living Insurance payout option.
-If you are over 50, you can get a guaranteed acceptance whole life policy with no medical questionnaire.
+If you are over 50, you can get a guaranteed acceptance whole-life policy with no medical questionnaire.

-For its final expense insurance (burial insurance) products, this company provides reasonable pricing, but if you’re young or healthy, you should compare prices from other providers.
+This company provides reasonable pricing for its final expense insurance (burial insurance) products, but if you’re young or healthy, you should compare prices from other providers.

-A medical examination is not required for their policies, which have a maximum death benefit of $50,000.
+Their policies do not require a medical examination, which has a maximum death benefit of $50,000.
 However, monthly premiums are generally higher than other life insurance companies.

 Colonial Penn’s Life Insurance Policies